Per-display control

 See what every display is doing in the Now Playing widget

-Use Next only where a collection is active
+• Use Next only where a Playlist is active

-Run collections on one monitor and leave the other alone
+Run a Playlist on one monitor and leave the other alone

 Made for laptops plus external monitors